tarmolov/tarmolov.github.com/_posts/2013-09-25-bem-calendar.md

 [![Calendar blocks](https://raw.github.com/tarmolov/bem-calendar/master/doc/image/_blocks/image_blocks_main.png)](https://raw.github.com/tarmolov/bem-calendar/master/doc/image/_blocks/image_blocks_main.png)

-Next step is much more interesting.
-How to connect these blocks and to make application work?
+The next step is much more interesting.
+How to connect these blocks and make the application work?

 It seems that I need a small but robust architecture for the calendar.